How To Blur The Background On A Google Meet

-Aside from enabling background blur before you join a video conference, you can also change its settings when you’re in a meeting.
+Aside from enabling background blur before joining a video conference, you can also change its settings when you’re in a meeting.
 All you have to do is access the options and toggle the feature from there.

 Here’s a quick step-by-step tutorial below:

-- At the bottom right of your Meet conference, click the three-dot button to access more options.
+- At the bottom right of your Meet conference, click the three-dot button to access more options and select Change background.

 While the background blur is useful in situations, it also has its downside.
 Turning this feature on may affect and slow down your device.
-That sounds like bad news for users that don’t have a computer that’s powerful enough to handle multiple apps at the same time.
+That doesn’t sound good for computers that don’t have powerful specifications.

 In any case, you can always turn it off through the options on your meeting or through the self-view display before you join one.
 Also, remember that you can’t change this setting for other users.
 This rule applies to admins and meeting moderators as well.

 Thanks to Google Meet’s recent update, everyone can now blur their background on Google Meet.
-Although users with G-Suite accounts can use the feature before the update, it only became available to free users recently.
+Although G-Suite accounts can use the feature before, it only became available to free users recently.

-With the help of this feature, users can obscure unnecessary details in the background and allow the camera to focus on their faces.
+With background blur, users can conceal details in the background and allow the camera to focus on what’s important.
 So as long as you have the requirements to use background blur, you can toggle it from your self-view or meeting options any time you want.

-While background blur is only available to meetings using web browsers, Google intends to roll out the feature on the Android and iOS versions of Meet as well.
-In addition, the platform also has plans to add custom backgrounds to make meetings even more fun or productive.
+While background blur is only available to meetings using web browsers, Google intends to roll out the feature on the Android and iOS versions of Meet.
+If you want to change things up, please remember that you can use pre-uploaded and custom pictures as your background at your meetings.

 That’s all we have on how to blur your background in Google Meet.
 If you find our guide helpful, don’t forget to bookmark and visit our page for new tips, tricks, and tutorials.